-This workshop event from the Heads of University Biosciences (HUBS) and the Royal Society of Biology focuses on engaging students as partners in teaching and learning.
+A workshop from the Heads of University Biosciences (HUBS) and the RSB focused on engaging students as partners in teaching and learning.

 Within the workshop we will welcome participation from attendees through our lightning talks session.

 Would you be interested in contributing a lightning talk (7 minutes, plus 3 minutes for discussion) about an aspect of teaching and learning partnerships you have experience of in your institution?
 Any topic relating to teaching and learning partnerships is welcomed e.g. student-staff collaborative projects on any aspects of teaching, learning and support, experience of curriculum co-design, industry and employer partnerships, student voice and staff-student liaison initiatives etc.

 Please provide a maximum 250 word summary of your proposed T+L partnership related topic for a lighting talk when registering by selecting the Upload an Abstract